-To fight the charges against you, you need a MN DWI lawyer by your side from the time you are charged until your case reaches a conclusion.
+To fight the Minnesota felony DWI charges against you, you need a Minnesota DWI “Super Lawyer” by your side from the time you are charged until your case reaches a conclusion.
 The goal is to evaluate every fact in your case so that those facts can be used to create a solid defense that will result in case dismissal or a reduction in charges.
-Reduced charges result in lesser penalties that will allow you to move on with your life.
+I have won a number of outright dismissals in Minnesota felony DWI cases.
+I have also obtained reduced charges which result in lesser penalties allowing a person to move on with their life

 - A fine of $14,000